Rai-zip/Rai-zip/README.md

 ## Projects
 Here are some projects I've been working on:

-- [Project 1](link): Brief description of the project and your role.
+- [KRONOKAT](link): Brief description of the project and your role.
-- [Project 2](link): Brief description of the project and your role.
+- [WEATHERWIZ](link): Brief description of the project and your role.

 Feel free to explore my repositories for more!